Skip to Content (Press Enter)

 The Bods Feeding Bods food and commodities pantry helps address the health and well-being of all members of the Washburn family.
 It was established to alleviate hunger and poor nutrition issues, as well as address the need for hygiene and household items.
 It is free to Washburn students, faculty and staff!

-Bods Feeding Bods is located on the Washburn University campus in Kuehne Hall, Room 101.
-The operating hours are Monday through Saturday from 1 p.m. to 5 p.m.
-Feel free to stop by, or contact Bods Feeding Bods at bodsfeedingbods@washburn.edu or (785) 670.1950.
+Bods Feeding Bods pantry is located on the Washburn University campus in Kuehne Hall, Room 101.
+The operating hours are Monday through Friday from 8 a.m. to 5 p.m. when classes are in session.
+The pantry is closed from 12p.m. to 1 p.m. for lunch and each Wednesday to clean and restock.
+Feel free to stop by, or contact Bods Feeding Bods at bodsfeedingbods@washburn.edu or 785.670.3865.

 How to Help

 Care Closet is always looking for donations in the form of items, cash or both!
 Drop off items to the Campus Advocate in the Student Services Office.
 Suggested items include: personal care products, hygiene products, cleaning products, non-perishable food items and gas cards.
-For more information about donating, contact our Campus Advocate.
+For more information about donating, contact our at 785-670-3100, option 4.

 Self-Care Resources

-The information and resources listed for each topic below is to provide supplemental help, but is not intended to take the place of discussing your concerns with a mental health professional.
-If you are experiencing a medical emergency, are in danger, have attempted suicide or are feeling suicidal, call 911 immediately.
-You also may call Washburn Campus Police (785) 670.1153 (24 hours).
+The information and resources listed for each topic below is to provide supplemental help, and is not intended to take the place of discussing concerns with a mental health professional.
+If you, or someone you know, are experiencing a medical emergency, are in danger, have attempted suicide or are feeling suicidal, call 911 immediately.
+You also may call Washburn Campus Police 785.670.1300 (24 hours).

 Alcohol and Drug Use